-In the marine environment coho salmon from this ESU are primarily distributed off the coast of California and southern Oregon (NMFS 2016).
+In the marine environment coho salmon from the SONCC Coho Salmon ESU are primarily distributed off the coast of California and southern Oregon (NMFS 2016).
 Overfishing in non-tribal fisheries was identified as a significant factor in the decline of coho salmon (62 FR 24588, May 6, 1997).
 Significant overfishing occurred from the time marine survival significantly decreased for many stocks (ca. 1976) until the mid-1990s when harvest was substantially curtailed or prohibited.
 Tribal harvest was not considered to be a major factor in the decline of coho salmon in either the Klamath River Basin or Trinity River Basin (62 FR 24588, May 6, 1997).

-Significant changes in fisheries harvest management have occurred in recent decades, resulting in substantial reductions in harvest of SONCC coho salmon.
-Because coho salmon-directed fisheries and coho salmon retention have been prohibited off the coast of California since 1996, the ocean exploitation rate of SONCC coho salmon is generally low and attributable to hooking and handling in Chinook-directed commercial and recreational fisheries off the coasts of California and Oregon.
-Low impacts are also associated with primarily mark selective and some limited non-mark selective coho salmon fisheries off the Oregon coast.
+Significant changes in fisheries harvest management have occurred in recent decades, resulting in substantial reductions in harvest of SONCC Coho Salmon.
+Because Coho Salmon -directed fisheries and Coho Salmon retention have been prohibited off the coast of California since 1996, the ocean exploitation rate of SONCC Coho Salmon is generally low and attributable to hooking and handling in Chinook Salmon-directed commercial and recreational fisheries off the coasts of California and Oregon.
+Low impacts are also associated with primarily mark-selective and some limited non-mark-selective Coho Salmon fisheries off the Oregon coast.